jsqrt/gelect/README.md

 # gelect

-A vanilla, lightweight (5kb), configurable select plugin.
+A vanilla, lightweight (5kb), configurable plugin for select.

 ## HTML: